guidemetothemoon/kristhecodingunicorn/content/english/post/dotnet_custom_templates.md

 7. Informative InfoQ article, written by developer advocate at JetBrains Matt Ellis, about how .NET Core Template Engine can be used to create custom templates and projects: <https://www.infoq.com/articles/dotnet-core-template-engine>

-Well, that\'s it from me on this topic, thanks for checking in!
-Hopefully it was useful for you and go ahead and create some dotnet templates of your own - that\'s how you really learn ;)
+That's it from me this time, thanks for checking in!

-If this article was helpful, please let me know about it!
-You can reach out to me on LinkedIn, GitHub or by using the contact form on this page :)
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

+Stay secure, stay safe.
-Till we connect again!
+Till we connect again!😼